-- National Curriculum Programmes of Study are used for long term and medium-term planning. - White Rose Maths (WRM) small steps- this programme is used for long term, medium term, weekly and daily lessons. - A mastery format is delivered where all children working at their age-related expectations all start at the same point and then progress through the fluency and reasoning problems at their own pace. - Prior Learning- this is achieved through targeted questioning and the analysis of the end of unit assessments for the previous year group and the current year group (where appropriate) that are completed at the beginning of a unit to identify strengths and next steps. - Working Walls- reflect the unit of work that is being taught and demonstrate the build-up of skills throughout the unit incorporating the CPA model and key vocabulary.
+- National Curriculum Programmes of Study are used for long term and medium-term planning. - White Rose Maths (WRM) small steps this programme is used for long term, medium term, weekly and daily lessons. - A mastery format is delivered where all children working at their age-related expectations all start at the same point and then progress through the fluency and reasoning problems at their own pace. - Prior Learning this is achieved through targeted questioning and the analysis of the end of unit assessments for the previous year group and the current year group (where appropriate) that are completed at the beginning of a unit to identify strengths and next steps. - Working Walls reflect the unit of work that is being taught and demonstrate the build-up of skills throughout the unit incorporating the CPA model and key vocabulary.
 Working walls are referred to regularly throughout lessons to encourage and promote independence.
 Working walls also reflect the journey that the class has been on, this supports retrieval of previous skills in order to apply to new learning.

-- Vocabulary- a wide range of mathematical vocabulary to be modelled and displayed on the working wall and used in context to demonstrate understanding. - Teach-The C-P-A concrete, pictorial, abstract approach is used to encourage children to make links between practical equipment, pictures and abstract numbers whilst learning new ideas and building on their existing knowledge to explore abstract concepts in a more familiar and tangible way. - Application-varied fluency, reasoning and problem solving are used to develop a deep and secure knowledge and understanding of mathematical concepts. - Assessment- through live marking, formative and summative assessment (prior learning and end of unit assessments) as well as through questioning, feedback and plenaries.
+- Vocabulary a wide range of mathematical vocabulary to be modelled and displayed on the working wall and used in context to demonstrate understanding.
+We also display the stem sentence of the week for the maths lesson focus and the mastering number focus. - Teach -The CPA (concrete, pictorial, abstract) approach is used to encourage children to make links between practical equipment, pictures and abstract numbers whilst learning new ideas and building on their existing knowledge to explore abstract concepts in a more familiar and tangible way. - Application varied fluency, reasoning and problem solving are used to develop a deep and secure knowledge and understanding of mathematical concepts. - Assessment through live marking, formative and summative assessment (prior learning and end of unit assessments) as well as through questioning, feedback and plenaries.